What to do in Tokyo for a first time?

 -

-🚶♂️ On foot, as soon as possible
+🚶♂️ On foot, whenever possible

 -

-🚆 Subway to connect the neighborhoods
+🚆 Subway to connect neighborhoods

 -

-📱 Always plan your journeys in advance
+📱 Always anticipate your journeys

 Tokyo is immense, but extremely legible.

-Tokyo as we wear it
+Tokyo as you wear it

-Tokyo demands a clean silhouette.
+Tokyo requires a clean silhouette.

 Functional.
 Precise.

-That's why the boxy cut works here:
+This is why the boxy cut works here:

 -